 Sure, it would be great to jet off to Korea and do all your language learning there.

-Luckily, there’s an at-home Korean immersion solution that’s not only effective, but much more affordable than a plane ticket and a new apartment in Seoul.
+But the next best thing is an at-home Korean immersion solution that’s not only effective, but much more affordable than a plane ticket and a new apartment in Seoul.

-Language immersion programs provide tons of resources and interactive learning experiences, all on your schedule.
 Whether you’re a beginner or approaching fluency, there are software solutions you can take advantage of.

 Let’s check out some of the benefits of this language learning tool, plus six of our favorite Korean immersion software programs.